Cristiano Ronaldo sued over alleged rape of Las Vegas woman in 2009

 Mayorga, then 25 years old, was working in a nearby nightclub that evening when she was approached by Ronaldo, then 24, who bought her a drink before inviting her and her friends back to his suite, Der Spiegel reported on Friday.

-Once at the suite, Ronaldo offered Mayorga something to wear in the jacuzzi, and while she was changing in the bathroom, allegedly entered the bathroom with his penis exposed, according to both Der Spiegel and the lawsuit.
+Once at the suite, Ronaldo offered Mayorga something to wear in the hot tub, and while she was changing in the bathroom, allegedly entered the bathroom with his penis exposed, according to both Der Spiegel and the lawsuit.

 He then asked Mayorga to perform oral sex, but after she refused, pulled her into a bedroom and raped her even as she screamed, “No, no, no” and tried to cover herself, the lawsuit states.